 A simple equation can help you calculate your ideal body weight, or IBW.
 If you're a woman, to start with 100 pounds for the first 5 feet of height, then add 5 pounds for each inch after that.
 For men, use 106 pounds for the first 5 feet ,and add 6 pounds for each additional inch.
 Add 10 percent to the total if you have a large frame, and subtract 10 percent if you have a small frame.
 Here's an example of how it works:

 For a medium-framed woman who's 5-feet, 8-inches tall: IBW = 100 = (8 x 5) = 140 pounds.
 A woman of the same height with a small frame has an IBW of 10 percent less, or 126 pounds.
 A large-framed woman might weight in at 10 percent higher, or 154 pounds.
 So, the overall IBW range for a woman 68 inches tall is 126 to 154 pounds.

 Doctors often use body mass index to calculate whether a person is at a healthy weight for their height.
 BMI is equal to your weight in pounds divided by your height in inches squared, and then multiplied by 703.
 You don't need to do the math yourself, however, because you can plug your height and weight into an online BMI calculators to get your BMI number.
 A healthy BMI is between 18.5 and 24.9.
-A BMI of greater than 25 signals overweight, and over 30 is classified as obese.
+A BMI of greater than 25 signals overweight, and over 30 is classified as obesity.

 - University of Nevada Cooperative Education: Weighing In On Body Fat